Geofencing

 What is geofencing?

-Geofencing is a collective term that includes the application of technical solutions in combination with appropriate digital and organizational processes to ensure that vehicles follow certain characteristics in certain geographical areas.
+Geofencing (also called Geostaket) is a collective term that includes the application of technical solutions in combination with suitable digital and organizational processes to ensure that vehicles follow certain characteristics within certain geographical areas.
 Geofencing is considered to be an important tool for creating a safe road transport system for unprotected road users in today's complex traffic environments.
-It is also considered important to be able to meet both current and future demand for safe, fossil-independent and quieter transport.
-The purpose of the research and innovation program for geofencing is to facilitate and coordinate projects as well as initiatives that drive towards large-scale implementation.
+It is also considered important to be able to meet both today's and future demand for safe, fossil-free and quieter transport.
+The research and innovation program for geofencing aims to facilitate and coordinate projects and initiatives that push towards large-scale implementation.

-Vehicles today are largely connected, which can be used to create a sustainable and safe environment.
-Geofencing defines a digitized geographical zone within which the characteristics of connected vehicles can be controlled, e.g. speed and driveline.
+Today, vehicles are largely connected, which can be used to create a sustainable and safe environment.
+Geofencing defines a digitized geographic zone within which properties of connected vehicles can be controlled, e.g. speed and powertrain.
 In the long run, geofencing can also be used to restrict access to specific zones or areas.
-You can read more about geofencing on the Swedish Transport Administration's website.
+You can read more about geofencing on the Swedish Transport Administration's website (in Swedish).

-The purpose of the research and innovation program is to act as a facilitator and knowledge node to develop the conditions for the use of geofencing as a tool for a safer and more sustainable transport system.
-The program aims to identify areas that require development and where projects need to be initiated to ensure scalability.
+The purpose of the research and innovation program was to act as a facilitator and knowledge node to develop the conditions for the use of geofencing as a tool for a safer and more sustainable transport system.
+The program aimed to identify areas that require development and where projects need to be initiated to ensure scalability.

-- Initiate and manage feasibility studies and innovation projects in the field.
+- Initiated and managed feasibility studies and innovation projects in the field.

-- Create basis for necessary changes in the regulatory framework.
+- Created a basis for necessary changes in the regulatory framework.

-- Conduct geofencing demonstration and pilot studies in designated zones.
+- Conducted geofencing demonstration and pilot studies in designated zones.

-- Ensuring knowledge exchange between ongoing initiatives and related fields.
+- Ensured knowledge exchange between ongoing initiatives and related fields.

-- To become a knowledge node and disseminate expertise in the field.
+- Became a knowledge node and disseminate expertise in the field.

 Från vänster: Ted Cruse, CLOSER, Anna-Karin Salmi, Trafikverket, Rodrigue Al Fahel, Caroline Karlsson, Felicia Hökars & Daniel Moback, CLOSER